nlibenn/PomodoroApp/README.md

 💡 Contributing
 I’m excited about this project and always open to suggestions or contributions.
 If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.
 Check out the CONTRIBUTING.md for more details.

-📝 License
-This project is open-source and licensed under the MIT License.
-Feel free to use, modify, and share!

 🤝 Support
 If you have any questions or run into issues, you can reach out via GitHub Issues or email.